wdporter/i-am-that-vuepress/highlights/readme.md

 bemused.
 Just like gold made into ornaments has no advantage over gold dust except when the mind makes it so, so are we one in beïng — we differ only in appearance.
-We discover it by beïng earnest, by searching, enquiring, questioning daily and hourly, by giving one’s life to this discovery.
+We discover it by beïng earnest, by searching, enquiring, questioning daily and hourly, by giveïng one’s life to this discovery.

 ## [3.
 The Living Present](/3-the-living-present/)